Solutions not products: How personalised nutrition is both a threat and opportunity for food and ingredient brands

 What started as an offshoot from clinical and nutritional research has mingled with data, AI and evolving consumer behaviours to create a bustling industry, with a projected 2025 value of $16 billion.

-Considering how personalised nutrition is positioned at the intersection of holistic health food, technology and consumer data proves that it is anything but soft.
+Considering how personalized nutrition is positioned at the intersection of holistic health food, technology and consumer data proves that it is anything but soft.

-There are a few key reasons why personalisation has gained significant ground in the food and nutrition space:
+There are a few key reasons why personalization has gained significant ground in the food and nutrition space:

 Preference & curiosity as driving forces